LeoKuD/DIMS-cra/README.md

 For ESLint warnings inline with your code and run formatting automatically with Prettier in VSCode, we need to install:
  - **[ESLint](https://github.com/Microsoft/vscode-eslint)** extension
  - **[Prettier](https://github.com/prettier/prettier-vscode)** extension
- - Edit VSCode settings.json to set up formatting on every file change or on save
+ - Edit **VSCode** settings.json to set up formatting on every file change or on every save

 #### Basic webstorm setup is in .idea